natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/P-36C%20(TheRussianBadger).md

 === Flight performance ===
 {{Specs-Avia-Flight}}

-The {{PAGENAME}} is a relatively easy fighter aircraft to fly and requires only a relatively short space to both take-off and land.
+The {{PAGENAME}} is a relatively easy fighter aircraft to fly and requires only a relatively short space to both take off and land.
 During World War II the P-36 was ferried over to Pearl Harbor aboard an aircraft carrier from which they took off and then landed at the Army Air Corps base.<ref name="MilFac" /> In the game, due to the very low stall speed, the P-36 can land on an aircraft carrier to a complete stop and take off again.
 Due to the fantastically low wing loading rate of 23.9 lb/ft<sup>2</sup><ref name="JoeB" />, this fighter is an excellent turning aircraft and accompanied by a strong rudder can spiral climb easily, especially during WEP cycles.
-This aircraft has the advantage of being both a turn fighter and a Boom & Zoom fighter, depending on the situation, type of aircraft which are flying against and mission type.
+This aircraft has the advantage of being both a turn fighter and a Boom & Zoom fighter, depending on the situation, type of aircraft which are flying against, and mission type.
 The P-36 will out-turn many fighters of its rank and can prove difficult to follow if attempting to shoot it down.
-The [[P-36A]] and [[P-36C]] utilise the same engine, however with the extra two machine guns and associated ammunition, the C model lags slightly behind the A with flight characteristics, but not noticeable enough for the upgrading pilot to realize while manoeuvring the aircraft.
-The trade-off for more guns vs. slightly hampered flight model is well worth it.
+The [[P-36A]] and [[P-36C]] utilise the same engine, however, with the extra two machine guns and associated ammunition, the C model lags slightly behind the A with flight characteristics, but not noticeable enough for the upgrading pilot to realize while manoeuvring the aircraft.
+The trade-off for more guns is a slightly hampered flight model, but it is well worth it.

 {| class="wikitable" style="text-align:center" width="70%"
 ! rowspan="2" | Characteristics